DAism2019/SCC0/README.md

 The ultimate goal of the SCC0 license is to promote the development of public goods created by smart contracts and artificial intelligence.
 For AI, which is itself a grand integration of human wisdom, the only reasonable solution is to take from the public and give back to the public!

 The SCC0 license is indeed the right fit for the next civilization—one filled with dAIpps (AIs) and love!

 # Smart Creative Commons Zero (SCC0)

 "Smart Commons" are dApps/dAIpps (smart contracts and their overall trusted components) that directly accept governance from the SCC0 Whitelist Contract (contract address: [contract address]) using smart contract code, and all of its code does not violate the SCC0 license in any way.

 By interacting with a specific DAism smart contract (contract address: 0xdFBF69B7E5366FB3001C9a214dd85c5FE3f90bAe) using either a smart contract or an externally owned account (EOA, commonly known as a wallet address) (we call this "Minting"), the smart contract or EOA and its overall trusted components also accept the governance of this license as a smart common.

-## On Anonymity

-One of the features of blockchain technology, embodied in externally owned accounts, is that anonymity is a fundamental characteristic of humanity.

-For humans, all owners (or developers or managers) declared within a smart contract, users interacting with it, and owners of externally owned accounts (EOAs) remain entirely anonymous—Ethereum accounts cannot be uniquely linked to any real-world identity in a verifiable manner.
-This means that within the usage of a dApp/dAIpp, no one can prove who is the owner of any rights, nor can anyone prove who bears any responsibilities, or even claim to be a victim of any disaster.

-### 1. The Governance of Smart Commons

 This license enforces the following non-negotiable governance rules for Smart Commons: